 The Board has the sole authority for setting life and health insurance premiums for the Plan.
 The required premiums vary based on the plan selected and the type of participant.
 Employers pay no premiums for retirees while employees' premiums are funded primarily by their employer.
-Contributions to the OPEB plan from the District were \$10,589 for the year ended June 30, 2018.
+Pat Harrison Waterway District's contribution to OPEB for the year ended June 30, 2019 and 2018 was \$9,255 and \$10,589, respectively, equal to the required contributions for each year.